gabest11/lexx-ivtc/README.md

 As of now, the best looking result is produced by Artemis HQ 150% 720p.
 This is the only preset where the smaller faces don't look like aliens from the movie They Live.
 There is still a small chance, usually MQ or LQ can fix it.

+Scenes where HQ is not recommended:
+* S01E01 Receptionist sitting under the clock when filmed from further away.
+Kai vs His Divine Shadow inside the Lexx, Kai's face
+* S01E02 TV screen, pixelation is not preserved
+* any intentionally noisy display or scene, use AA or CG

 ## How to apply TIVTC overrides effectively

 ### Not hybrid, ccppc